gopalakrishnanarjun/omnigenai_toolkit/docs/api_reference.md

-# API Reference for OmniGenAI Toolkit
+# API Reference for omnigenai_toolkit

 ## Overview
-The **OmniGenAI Toolkit** provides a collection of tools and utilities for building, deploying, and managing Generative AI applications.
+The **omnigenai_toolkit** provides a collection of tools and utilities for building, deploying, and managing Generative AI applications.
 This document outlines the modules and their key functions, providing developers with a clear guide on how to use the package.

 ---